danfuzz/samizdat/doc/library-guide/Value.md

 terminate the runtime with an error.

 Each type can specify its own per-type ordering comparison.
-The default implementation calls through to `totalOrder` (see which).
+The default implementation calls through to the global function `order` (see which).

 **Note:** This is the generic function which underlies the implementation of all per-type ordering functions.